akoskm/akoskm.com/clfy3ylyc000j09jter3wb85k.md

 1. move the `if (players)` check inside `renderWelcome`

+2. pass `players` as an argument to `renderWelcome` and make it not optional

-2. create a `RenderWelcome` component
+3. create a `RenderWelcome` component

 And there's a 3rd way to fix it, by adding `players!` , but let’s not talk about lazy TypeScript. 😄